uditkumar489/HacktoberFest-HelloWorld/README.md

 1. Fork this repository.
 2. Clone your forked repository to your local machine.
-3. Add your name in Contributors.md file.
+3. Add your name in Contributors
 4. Write these command on your terminal-
 ```
 git add -A